-Places Class I: Areas of High Biodiversity not yet formally designated but identified as conservation priorities by a variety of agencies and other organizations (e.g. TNC Portfolio Sites.
-BLM manages 2.7 million acres of lands identified as high priority for conservation, or 6.8% of the ecoregion (Figure 1).
+Places Class I: Areas of High Biodiversity not yet formally designated but identified as conservation priorities by a variety of agencies and other organizations (e.g. TNC Portfolio Sites).
+BLM manages a total of 12.7 million acres of lands identified as high priority for conservation, or 14.38% of the ecoregion.
+Adjusting for overlapping categories, some 3.6 million additional acres have been identified by non-governmental organizations for more specific land conservation measures on BLM land than are currently designated.

-Places Class II: Designated Areas of Ecological and Cultural Value delineating legally protected lands/waters (e.g. ACEC), plus a few exceptions that represented known species recovery lands (e.g. critical habitat recommended for recovery of Desert Tortoise.
-BLM and the National Park Service manage a combined total of nearly 18.3 million acres in this category.
-BLM share of these lands accounts for 11.1 million acres, or 27.44% of the ecoregion.
-The U.S. Fish and Wildlife Service ownership is third in extent, managing 1.6 million acres in this category.
+Places Class II: Designated Areas of Ecological and Cultural Value delineating legally protected lands/waters (e.g. ACEC), plus a few exceptions that represented known species recovery lands (e.g. critical habitat recommended for recovery of Desert Tortoise).
+BLM and the U.S. Forest Service manage the vast majority of designated lands in the ecoregion, with a combined total of nearly 16.5 million acres.
+The BLM share of these lands account for 9.2 million acres, or 10.4% of the ecoregion.
+The National Park Service is third, managing just over one million acres in this category.